ADGEfficiency/data-science-south/content/lessons/ci-cd.md

 Github Actions is configured with `yaml` files into the `.github/workflows` folder of a GitHub repository.

-The file `.github/workflows/test.yaml` below is a CI workflow that runs on every pull request to the `main` branch.
-It:
+The file `.github/workflows/test.yaml` below is a CI workflow that runs on every pull request to the `main` branch:

-- sets up a Python environment,
-- installs dependencies,
-- then runs tests using the Python library `pytest`.

 ```yaml { title = ".github/workflows/test.yaml" }
 name: test